 - Pages – 224

 This book teaches readers the basics and importance of personal finance by equating it to fitness.
 The author explains that financial fitness is a lot like physical fitness, both figuratively and literally, because of its tremendous impact on one’s life.
-The book explains the financial equivalents of dieting and exercising that one needs to maintain great financial health.
+The book describes the financial equivalents of dieting and exercising to maintain excellent financial health.
 Preet explains in his book that the 80-20 rule, by which 80% of the outcome is affected by just 20% of actions, is heavily applicable to personal finance and that its correct application can put you ahead of most of the population.